Skip to Content

 • Blue Cross Blue Shield of Massachusetts, title sponsor of Bluebikes, is providing free $20 Bluebikes credits for riders.
 Use code BLUECROSSMAMBTA in the "rewards" section of the BlueBikes app to redeem (available while supplies last).

 That crossover track typically lets Red Line trains switch tracks to turn around back towards Boston when they reach the southern end of the line.
-While it's out of service for April, the T will operate a "shuttle train" that will run back and forth on each of the branch's two tracks.
+While it's out of service for April, the shuttle trains will be unable to switch tracks, thus preventing more than two trains at a time from operating on the branch.

 Stay in touch